metalbear-co/charts/changelog.d/+sns.added.md

-sns field in queue registry CRD - for splitting SQS queues based on SNS message attributes.
+Added the `sns` field to `MirrordWorkloadQueueRegistry` CRD - for splitting SQS queues based on SNS message attributes.